 How Do You Choose the Right AI Screening Tool?

-AI resume screening has moved from an early-adopter experiment to a hiring essential.
-With application volumes hitting 257.6 per posting and new compliance requirements rolling out across multiple states, the question isn't whether to adopt AI screening - it's which tool fits your team's hiring volume, budget, and compliance needs.
+From early-adopter experiment to hiring essential, AI resume screening tools are now a standard part of the recruiting stack.
+With application volumes hitting 257.6 per posting and new compliance requirements rolling out across multiple states, the question isn’t whether to adopt AI screening - it’s which platform fits your team’s recruitment volume, budget, and compliance needs.
 Every month spent screening manually is a month where qualified candidates are accepting offers from competitors who move faster.

-Here's how to narrow the list based on your situation.
+Narrowing the list starts with your situation.
 Small team with a tight budget?
 Manatal and Skima AI both deliver AI-powered resume evaluation under $80/month.
 Enterprise operation running high-volume hourly hiring?
-Paradox's conversational approach has proven results at Chipotle and GM.
+Paradox’s conversational approach has proven results at Chipotle and GM.
 Already committed to an ATS?
 SmartRecruiters and Workable layer AI screening into platforms you may already use - though expect to pay significantly more for that convenience.

-But if you want AI screening, sourcing, outreach, and scheduling in one platform - with 850M+ profiles, a 48% outreach response rate, and pricing that starts free - Pin covers the full top-of-funnel workflow that the other tools on this list only partially address.
+Pin covers the full top-of-funnel workflow that the other tools on this list only partially address - combining AI screening, sourcing, outreach, and scheduling on one platform with 850M+ profiles and 5x better outreach response rates, starting free.
 Most tools on this list handle one or two stages of the hiring process well.
 Pin handles four.
-For a broader look at recruitment automation tools beyond screening, that guide covers the full landscape.
+For a broader look at recruiting workflow automation beyond screening, that guide covers the full landscape.

 Screen candidates faster with Pin’s AI - free to start →